Skip to main content

 Loft Conversions Tip for Kensington Homeowners

-Kensington falls under the Royal Borough of Kensington and Chelsea (RBKC).
-Permitted development rights are removed across most of the borough by Article 4 directions, so loft conversions typically need full planning at £206 plus Listed Building Consent on listed properties.
-RBKC typically determines applications in 8-12 weeks for listed projects, slightly faster for non-listed conservation projects.
-RBKC's pre-application advice service (4-6 weeks lead time) is essential before committing to designs to avoid costly refusals at the formal application stage.
-A Kensington loft conversion involves 14-22 trades over 16-36 weeks (longer for listed mansards): structural engineering, demolition with selective and protective methods on listed properties, mansard frame and floor steelwork, brick build-up matched to existing stock, Welsh slate roofing with lead flashing, traditional sash dormer windows with cylinder glass where original (or FENSA-registered conservation timber sash on standard projects), insulation (150mm PIR between rafters plus 50mm under to U-value 0.18 W/m²K under Building Regulations Part L, with conservation derogations on listed roof fabric where compliance harms heritage), staircase joinery (with care for original timber staircase preservation on listed properties), lime plaster specialists with horsehair binder, decorative plasterwork specialists (Stevensons of Norwich or Locker & Riley standard) where the new stair affects original cornicing or ceiling roses, NICEIC electrics (BS 7671 with concealed routing through 18-24 inch solid walls without damaging original plaster, panelling, or decorative features), en-suite plumbing, decoration with breathable mineral paint or premium heritage paint on heritage walls.
-Listed projects add a heritage consultant and conservation-specialist architect to the team.
-We assign one project manager from survey through handover with photo updates.
-Fire safety follows Building Regulations Part B — protected escape route with FD30 fire doors on every habitable room along the route to the front door, mains-wired interlinked smoke alarms on every floor, 30-minute fire-resistant floor construction.
+Trades follow in sequence: structural engineering, demolition with selective and protective methods on listed properties, mansard frame and floor steelwork, brick build-up matched to existing stock, Welsh slate roofing with lead flashing, traditional sash dormer windows with cylinder glass (or FENSA-registered conservation timber sash on standard projects), insulation to U-value 0.18 W/m²K under Building Regulations Part L, staircase joinery with care for original timber preservation, lime plaster with horsehair binder, decorative plasterwork specialists where the new stair affects original cornicing or ceiling roses, NICEIC electrics (BS 7671 with concealed routing through 18–24 inch solid walls without damaging original plaster or decorative features), en-suite plumbing, and decoration with breathable mineral or heritage paint on heritage walls.
+Listed projects add a conservation-specialist architect and heritage consultant.
+Fire safety follows Building Regulations Part B: protected escape route with FD30 fire doors on every habitable room along the route to the front door, mains-wired interlinked smoke alarms on every floor, and 30-minute fire-resistant floor construction.
 On listed properties, original panelled doors are upgraded to FD30 with intumescent strip and concealed door closer rather than replaced.
-Stair design follows Building Regulations Part K — 2 metres minimum headroom, 42 degree maximum pitch.
-Fixed-price contracts cover labour, materials, structural engineer calculations (£2,000-£5,000 for listed mansard structural redesign), Building Control fees (£600-£1,200 at RBKC), FENSA glazing registration, party wall surveyor coordination, Listed Building Consent application costs, conservation-specialist architect and heritage consultant fees, Section 20 leaseholder consultation and Licence to Alter on mansion flats where applicable, FD30 escape route door upgrades, lime plaster with horsehair binder, decorative plasterwork repair, and the planning fee.
+Stair design follows Part K, 2 metres minimum headroom, 42-degree maximum pitch.
+The fixed-price contract is confirmed after a free site visit and covers labour, materials, structural engineer calculations, Building Control fees at RBKC, FENSA glazing registration, party wall surveyor coordination, Listed Building Consent application costs, conservation-specialist architect and heritage consultant fees, Section 20 leaseholder consultation and Licence to Alter on mansion flats where applicable, FD30 escape route door upgrades, lime plaster with horsehair binder, decorative plasterwork repair, and the planning fee.

 Loft Conversions in Kensington: What's Included